London St Patrick's Day Festival 2018

 A St. Patrick’s Day event in all 33 London boroughs

-From open air Irish dance performances in Enfield to music classes in Croydon from children’s art and crafts workshops in Haringey to Lewisham where Irish Community Centre are working in partnership with Lewisham Foodcycle to provide an Irish themed 3 course meal with Traditional Irish Music Song & Dance.
+In Lewisham, the Irish Community Centre is working in partnership with Lewisham Foodcycle to provide an Irish themed three-course meal with traditional Irish music song and dance.
 The event will provide a free meal to the local community while sharing and celebrating Irish culture.

-As part of the London St Patricks Festival 2018, we invited performers to showcase Irish creative talent at various Underground Stations on Saturday 17th March 2018.
-A flavour of some of the excitement from previous years can be viewed here.
+As part of the London St Patrick's Festival 2018, we invited performers to showcase Irish creative talent at various Underground stations on Saturday 17 March 2018.

 Irish Street Food Market – Trafalgar Square East